SecretFox/AgentSwitcher/README.md

 **Primary Agent Slot** : Agent slot used for switching (1-3)
 **Secondary Agent Slot** : Agent slot used for switching (1-3), used if there are multiple agents (Aquatic and filth)

-**Enable proximity switching** : Automatically switches agent when specified(see proximity targeting section below for configuration) enemy enters proximity.
+**Enable proximity switching** : Automatically switches agent depending on area or nearby enemies.
 **Display active agent** : Creates moveable text which displays currently equipped agent
 **Default on combat end** : Switches back to your default agent x seconds after combat ends
 **Default delay** : Wait time for "Default on combat end" option